How Do I Keep the Conversation Going Without Trying Too Hard?

 Little Women

-One of the easiest ways to kill momentum with someone you like is trying too hard.
-You start overthinking every message.
-You send texts you don’t actually feel.
-You try to fill every silence.
-And suddenly the whole conversation feels heavy instead of fun.
+One of the fastest ways to kill momentum with someone you like is trying too hard.

 Trying too hard pushes people away.